Fifth Virginia Convention: Meeting

-The Convention sat from May 6 to July 5, 1776, meeting at the Capitol in Williamsburg.
+The Convention convened from May 6 to July 5, 1776, at the colonial capitol in Williamsburg.
 It elected Edmund Pendleton its presiding officer after his return as president of the First Continental Congress in Philadelphia.

 There were three parties in the Fifth Convention.
 The first was mainly made up of wealthy planters, who sought to continue their hold on local government as it had grown up during colonial Virginia's history.
-These included Robert Carter Nicholas Sr. who opposed the Declaration of Independence from King George.
+These included Robert Carter Nicholas Sr., who opposed the Declaration of Independence from King George III.
 It dominated the convention by a malapportionment that lent an advantage to the slaveholding east.
-One historian maintained that this party ensured the continuation of slavery at a time when other states began gradual emancipation.
+This party likely ensured the continuation of slavery at a time when other states had already begun ending it with gradual emancipation.
 It ensured the continued self-perpetuating gentry rule of county government with a franchise limited by property requirements underpinning the republican form of state government.
-The second party was made up of the intellectuals of the Enlightenment: lawyers, physicians and "aspiring young men".
+The second party was made up of the intellectuals of the Enlightenment-era lawyers, physicians, and aspiring young men.
 These included the older generation of George Mason, George Wythe, Edmund Pendleton, and the younger Thomas Jefferson and James Madison.
-The third party was a minority of young men mainly from western Virginia.
-This party was led by Patrick Henry and included "radicals" who had supported independence earlier than 1775.
+The third party was a minority of young men mainly from western Virginia in present-day West Virginia.
+This party was led by Patrick Henry and others who supported independence from Britain prior to 1775.

-On May 15, the Convention declared that the government of Virginia as "formerly exercised" by King George in Parliament was "totally dissolved" in light of the King's repeated injuries and his "abandoning the helm of government and declaring us out of his allegiance and protection".
+On May 15, the Convention declared that the government of Virginia as "formerly exercised" by King George III in Parliament was "totally dissolved" in light of the King's repeated injuries and his "abandoning the helm of government and declaring us out of his allegiance and protection".
 The Convention adopted a set of three resolutions: one calling for a declaration of rights for Virginia, one calling for the establishment of a republican constitution, and a third calling for federal relations with whichever other colonies would have them and alliances with whichever foreign countries would have them.
 It also instructed its delegates to the Continental Congress in Philadelphia to declare independence.
-Virginia's congressional delegation was thus the only one under unconditional positive instructions to declare independence; Virginia was already independent of Parliament as the "fourth realm" of British Empire, but its convention did not want their state, in the words of Benjamin Franklin, to "hang separately."
-According to James Madison's correspondence for that day, Williamsburg residents marked the occasion by taking down the Union Jack from over the colonial capitol and running up a continental union flag, keeping the Union Jack of the British Empire in the canton and adding the thirteen red and white stripes of the self-governing British East India Company.
+Virginia's congressional delegation was the only one under unconditional positive instructions to declare independence; Virginia was already independent of Parliament as the "fourth realm" of British Empire, but its convention did not want their state, in the words of Benjamin Franklin, to "hang separately."

+According to James Madison's correspondence for that day, Williamsburg residents marked the occasion by taking down the Union Jack from over the colonial capitol and running up a continental union flag, keeping the Union Jack of the British Empire in the canton and adding the thirteen red and white stripes of the self-governing East India Company.